onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-520802
-   :target: XNF PROVIDER
+   :target: VNF or PNF PROVIDER
    :keyword: MUST
    :introduced: casablanca
    :validation_mode: static
    :impacts: dcae

-   The xNF provider **MUST** provide a YAML file formatted in adherence with the :doc:`VES Event Registration specification <../../../../vnfsdk/model.git/docs/files/VESEventRegistration_3_0>` that defines the following information for each event produced by the VNF:
+   The VNF or PNF provider **MUST** provide a YAML file formatted in adherence with the :doc:`VES Event Registration specification <../../../../vnfsdk/model.git/docs/files/VESEventRegistration_3_0>` that defines the following information for each event produced by the VNF: